Adetec/FEND-C5-QA/README.md

 ### Q7.
 Accessibility (Focus)

-In lesson 2 focus : 5 deciding whats in focus : says that is counterproductive to add tabindex to elements like headers. how we focus to the important heading?
+In lesson 2 focus - 5 deciding whats in focus: says that is counterproductive to add tabindex to elements like headers. how we focus to the important heading?

+#### Answer

+Important headings we focus to are those who user can interact with.
+For instance, **Heading links** that redirect user to another page or other section in the same page.